 According to a report from the California Air Resources Board (CARB), the warming climate will increase ozone levels in California's major air basins, leading to upwards of 6 to 30 more days per year with ozone concentrations that exceed federal clean-air standards.
+The number of extreme heat days per year (when the daily average temperature exceeds 90 degrees) is also projected to double from mid-century to the end of the century.

 Cost-effective measures to reduce GHG emissions and protect public health are important for local governments.
-The new CARB study provides evidence of what is becoming known as the "climate penalty," where rising temperatures increase ground-level ozone and airborne health-damaging particles, despite the reductions achieved by programs targeting smog-forming emissions from cars, trucks, and industrial sources.
+The new CARB study provides evidence of what is becoming known as the "climate penalty", where rising temperatures increase ground-level ozone and airborne health-damaging particles, despite the reductions achieved by programs targeting smog-forming emissions from cars, trucks, and industrial sources.
 The elderly, young, and sensitive populations most likely to be impacted by climate change are also those that often lack sufficient resources to adapt.
 Such vulnerable demographics are likely to need assistance to respond to climate change.
 Social equity issues related to the unequal distribution of resources and increased costs to address community-wide health risks will need to be addressed proactively to reduce the potential for financial strain on local governments.